Tofu cake?

 Bake in a preheated static oven at 170˚C for about 40 minutes.

-In the meantime, in a saucepan weighing blueberries, sugar and lemon juice.
-Cook over low heat for about 10 minutes, until the blueberries are soft and a compote is obtained.
+Meanwhile, in a small saucepan, weigh the blueberries, sugar, and lemon juice.
+Cook over low heat for about 10 minutes, until the blueberries are soft and the compote is smooth.
 Transfer to a container.

-Whip the cream, cold from the fridge, with the whisk, and keep it in the refrigerator.
+Whip the cream, cold from the fridge, with a whisk, and store it in the refrigerator.

-Remove the cake from the oven and let it cool 1 has room temperature.
+Remove the cake from the oven and let it cool for 1 hour at room temperature.

 Then remove the mold, place a sheet of parchment paper above the cake, using a tray turn it upside down, and then turn it on the plate.